TeamYogaBlade/android_device_lenovo_b8000/README.md

  1. ...

 Uncharted Territory:
 The boot.img file in Lenovo's update .ZIP file [above] is bad.
 It has a boot.img-ramdisk.gz file in it that actually uncompressed.
-We need to recreate the boot.img file with the file renamed to boot.img-ramdisk
+We need to recreate the boot.img file with the file renamed to boot.img-ramdisk:
  1. Download split_bootimg.pl https://gist.github.com/jberkel/1087743
  1. Extract boot.img from Yoga_tablet_10_A422_000_040_131023_WW_WIFI.rar
  1. split_bootimg.pl boot.img